gardener/documentation/website/documentation/contribute/10_code/13_env/_index.md

 Alternatively, you can also install Docker for Desktop and [kind](https://github.com/kubernetes-sigs/kind).

 In case you want to use the "Docker for Mac Kubernetes" or if you want to build Docker images for the Gardener you have to install Docker itself.
-On MacOS, please use [Docker for MacOS](https://docs.docker.com/docker-for-mac/) which can be downloaded [here](https://download.docker.com/mac/stable/Docker.dmg).
+On MacOS, please use [Docker for MacOS](https://docs.docker.com/docker-for-mac/).
+Instructions on how to install it can be found [here](https://docs.docker.com/desktop/mac/install/).

 On other OS, please check the [Docker installation documentation](https://docs.docker.com/install/).